pitlaravalika2005-commits/AI-Blog-Generator/README.md

 Select the desired tone.
 Choose the blog length.
 Select the target audience.
-Adjust the temperature if needed.
+Adjust the temperature if required.
 Click Generate Blog.
-View and copy the generated blog.
+View the generated blog and copy it as needed.
+Example

+Input

+Topic: Artificial Intelligence
+Tone: Professional
+Length: Medium
+Audience: Students

+The application generates a structured blog with:

+Title
+Introduction
+Multiple headings
+Practical examples
+Conclusion
+Key takeaways
-Future Improvements
+Future Enhancements
-Export blogs as PDF or DOCX
+Download blogs as PDF or DOCX
-SEO optimization
-Multiple language support
+SEO-friendly content generation
 Blog history
-Download generated blogs
+Multi-language support
-AI-generated images
+AI-generated cover images
+One-click copy and download
 Contributing

 Contributions are welcome.
-Feel free to fork the repository, make improvements, and submit a pull request.
+If you would like to improve this project:

+Fork the repository.
+Create a new branch.
+Commit your changes.
+Push the branch.
+Submit a Pull Request.
 License

 This project is licensed under the MIT License.